 - The writing section used for labeling is on the tab, not on the bag like some other brands.

-- Because these bags are thinner, moms may find it’s trickier to get them to stand upright without a struggle.
-They will stand up, but it takes a little bit of work.
+- Because these bags are thinner, moms may find that it is trickier to get them to stand upright without a struggle.

 - Moms may not like the sometimes strong plastic smell these bags have.